 8.2.3 Applied Research

 The next phase of the S&T process, Applied Research, is a systematic study to gain knowledge to determine the means by which a recognized and specific user’s need may be met.
 Applied research translates Basic Research into solutions for broadly defined user needs.
-Typically, this level of research includes identification, paper studies and analyses of material, laboratory bench experimentation and process approaches.
+Typically, this level of research includes identification, paper studies, and analyses of material, laboratory bench experimentation and process approaches.
 Applied Research is taking the knowledge of process/science and demonstrating application of the fundamental principles learned in basic research.
 It is generally performed in a laboratory environment where small samples are developed to allow measurement and observation of process and technique.
 The resulting item should have materials and processes that can be assessed.
 Upon completion of Applied Research, application of these processes and techniques is ready for demonstration on a prototype.
 Meeting the MRL 4 criteria typically indicates the desired manufacturing knowledge for Applied Research, provides an assessment of the manufacturing feasibility of the S&T project, and should be useful in deciding the next steps.

 8.2.4 Advanced Technology Development (ATD)

-ATD is a systematic application of knowledge or understanding directed toward the development of useful materials, devices, systems or methods, including the design, development, and improvement of prototypes and new manufacturing processes to meet specific requirements.
+ATD is a systematic application of knowledge or understanding directed toward the development of useful materials, devices, systems, or methods, including the design, development, and improvement of prototypes and new manufacturing processes to meet specific requirements.
 The results of ATD are proof of technological feasibility and assessment of subsystem and component operability and producibility rather than the development of hardware for service use.
 ATD includes the functions of design engineering, prototyping, and engineering testing.
 This phase of S&T requires a much greater degree of collaboration between the S&T and Acquisition communities than Basic or Applied Research.
 Assessments using the MRL criteria are a valuable tools in maturing manufacturing capability for new technology; which should be a major concern to the transition customer (i.e. Acquisition community).
 Therefore, adapting the assessment using the MRL criteria to ATD should be a joint effort between the S&T and transition customer.
 Furthermore, given the current phase of the program, the appropriate target MRL criteria should be understood and agreed upon by both parties.
 The goal is to understand, minimize, and manage the risk associated with manufacturing maturity as the ATD transitions into an acquisition program.
 MRL 5 – 6 criteria typically indicate the desired manufacturing knowledge for ATD.

 8.2.5 Examples of Adaption